KHardik1698/NodeBlogsBackend/README.md

 The Controllers Component is used to process the request, perform some operations depending on the type of request, & sending back a response, either a Success Response or an Error Response.\
 The Controller for the Endpoint "/blogs" will return all the Blog Objects if the Blogs are present, otherwise it will return an Error Message.\
+It can also take additional Query Parameters after "/blogs" Endpoint.\
+If the Blog Object or multiple Blog Objects have the matching Query Parameters, then those Blog Objects are returned, otherwise it will return an Error Message.\
 The Controller for the Endpoint "/blogs/blogId" will return the Blog Object with matching Id if the Blog is present, otherwise it will return an Error Message.\
 The Controllers use Helper Functions to generate a Success Message or an Error Message.